top of page

 Supervising students

-- The supervisor arranges the proper administration with the student such as internship contracts, research projects, GMO certificates, starting dates, evaluation reports, etc.
+• The supervisor arranges the proper administration with the student such as internship contracts, research projects, GMO certificates, starting dates, evaluation reports, theses/presentations, etc.

-- Students are under no condition allowed to work in the lab if there is no other staff member present.
-The supervisor is expected to be present at work when the student is.
+• Students are under no condition allowed to work in the lab if there is no other staff member present.
+The supervisor is expected to be present at work when the student is performing lab work.

-- An internship period is concluded by a thesis/report.
+• An internship period is concluded by a thesis/report.
 The supervisor will check and approve the report before the student is allowed to send it to the research manager.
 A plagiarism scanner can be used to check the thesis/report.
-The plagiarism scanner can be found on (nestor.rug.nl).
+The plagiarism scanner can be found on (brightspace.rug.nl).

 Conferences, courses, travel and reimbursements

-- Travel expenses within the Netherlands can be reimbursed in the Shared Service portal via the claim’s portal.
+• Travel expenses within the Netherlands can be reimbursed in AFAS via the Expense claim’s portal.
 Public transport costs, parking costs and accommodation costs can be separately declared.
-For declaration you need to upload invoices, receipts or bank statements.
+For the reimbursement you need to upload invoices, receipts or bank statements.

-- For international travel you can get an advance for the expected costs above €500.
-The advance can be requested in the Shared Service portal via the claim’s portal.
+• For international travel you can get an advance for the expected costs above €500.
+The advance can be requested in AFAS via the Expense claim portal.
 The advance needs to be approved by your research manager.
 After the trip, public transport costs, parking costs and accommodation costs can be separately declared.
 For declaration you need to upload invoices, receipts or bank statements.
-The difference of the reimbursement and the advance gets deducted from your salary.
+The difference in the reimbursement and the advance gets added or deducted from your salary.

-- With the laptop scheme staff members can get €500 reimbursed for a laptop or desktop.
+• With the PC-scheme staff members can get €500 reimbursed for a new laptop or desktop.
 To participate you need a contract of at least 0.3 FTE that continues longer than 1 year.
 You can only apply once every 48 months.
-Reimbursement can be claimed in the Shared Service portal via the claim’s portal.
+Reimbursement can be claimed in AFAS via the Expense claim portal.
 For declaration you need to upload an invoice, bank statement and screenshot of your salary scale.

-- With the home workplace scheme staff members can get reimbursed for a desk chair (€205), screen (€150), headset (€45), webcam (€35), keyboard (€25), mouse (€25) and screen glasses (€250).
-Reimbursement can be claimed in the Shared Service portal via the claim’s portal.
-For declaration you need to upload an invoice, receipt or bank statement and doctor approval for screen glasses.
+• With the home office/workplace scheme staff members can get reimbursed for a desk chair (€205), screen (€150), headset (€45), webcam (€35), keyboard (€25), mouse (€25) and screen glasses (€250).
+Reimbursement can be claimed in AFAS via the Expense claim portal.
+For declaration you need to upload an invoice, receipt or bank statement and doctor approval for the screen glasses.

-- With the bicycle scheme staff members can deduct €2000 from their gross salary for a new bicycle.
+• With the bicycle scheme staff members can deduct €2000 from their gross salary for a new bicycle.
 To participate you need a contract of at least 0.3 FTE that continues longer than 1 year.
 You can only apply once every 72 months.
-Reimbursement can be claimed in the Shared Service portal via the claim’s portal.
+Reimbursement can be claimed in AFAS via the Expense claim portal.
 For declaration you need to upload an invoice and bank statement.

 Conferences etc